Watertown school district announces remote student, two more staff members have tested positive for COVID-19

 The district is attempting to be completely transparent in this matter, is required to protect the privacy rights of staff and students and is therefore not permitted to release any additional information.

 The state’s COVID-19 Report Card online tracker reflects only seven confirmed cases within the district — six students and one staff member.
-The date was last updated Oct.
+The data was last updated Oct.
 30.

 (0) comments